dskemp/courtdata/content/cases/ot2018/17-646/index.md

 - "Louis A. Chaiten"
 - "Eric J. Feigin"
 - "Kyle D. Hawkins"
+roles:
+- "on behalf of the Petitioner"
+- "Assistant to the Solicitor General, Department of Justice, on behalf of the Respondent"
+- "Texas Solicitor General, for Texas, et al., as amici curiae, in support of affirmance"
 tags:
 topics:
 summary: "The dual sovereignty doctrine—under which two offenses are not the “same offence” for double jeopardy purposes if prosecuted by separate sovereigns—is upheld."